-The Management Board recommends to the shareholder to pay dividends in amount of 23 000 EUR and to retain the remaining profit in amount of 208 352 EUR undistributed.
+The Management Board recommends to the shareholders to retain the profit of the reporting year in amount of 330 940 EUR undistributed.

-The Management Board has prepared this annual report of SIA AgroCredit Latvia, including Management report, Statement of management's responsibility, Corporate Governance Report and Financial statements for 2020 and has approved it for submission to Shareholder's meeting.
+The Management Board has prepared this annual report of SIA AgroCredit Latvia, including Management report, Statement of management's responsibility, Statement on corporate governance report and Financial statements for 2022 and has approved it for submission to Shareholder's meeting.